Togo: The Akposso people

 The Akposso trace their origins to two main traditions: a belief in local autochthony, especially strong in the Logbo area, and a more widespread migration narrative from Notsé, likely symbolic but possibly linked to the arrival of Ewe groups.

 According to oral accounts, the ancestor Ida founded Agbogboli, a fortified hilltop site between the Logbo and Haito mountains.
-From there, the Akposso moved westward to Akposso-Koubi in present-day Ghana, where they reportedly resisted expansionist neighbors like the Akwamu in the 17th century.
-Subsequent migrations spread eastward into today’s Akposso Plateau through multiple waves and lineages.
+From there, the Akposso moved westward to Akposso-Koubi in present-day Ghana, where they reportedly resisted expansionist neighbours like the Akwamu in the 17th century.
+Subsequent migrations spread eastward into today's Akposso Plateau through multiple waves and lineages.

 The Akposso society consists of several major groups, including the Litime, Ouwui, Ikponou, Logbo, and Ouma, each with its own villages.
 Linguistically, the Akposso speak Akposso, classified by early scholars in the Avatime-Bouem group.
-Contacts with neighboring peoples have shaped distinct dialects: Ikposso, Logbo, and Ikpana, with additional Ewe and Ashanti influences.
+Contacts with neighbouring peoples have shaped distinct dialects: Ikposso, Logbo, and Ikpana, with additional Ewe and Ashanti influences.

-Politically, traditional Akposso communities were decentralized, governed by village elders whose authority was primarily ritual.
+Politically, traditional Akposso communities were decentralised, governed by village elders whose authority was primarily ritual.
 There was no overarching chiefdom until the colonial era introduced the role of awli (supreme chief).
 Despite this, they maintained a strong cultural cohesion through shared religious practices, notably the cult of the deity Kolissa, guardian of agricultural rites like the fonio harvest festival known today as Ovazau.

 The Bogo (Ahlon) people

 The Bogo (also called Ahlon) are a small group of about 6,000 people living in the valleys of Danyi, Togo, and parts of Ghana.
 They descend from a mix of an ancient clan, the Issassoumè, and later migrant groups possibly from Ilé-Ifè or Notsé.

-Their society is structured around three main clans (Boloè, Bougli, Bonoè) plus the Issassoumè, who are recognized as the original landowners.
+Their society is structured around three main clans (Boloè, Bougli, Bonoè) plus the Issassoumè, who are recognised as the original landowners.
 Political power is shared: the Boloè hold the chieftaincy, the Bonoè manage regalia, and the Bougli provide warriors.
 The Issassoumè alone grant the sacred clay used in chief installation rituals.

-Religious life centers on the Danyi River and the Odo sanctuary at Inénébia.
+Religious life centres on the Danyi River and the Odo sanctuary at Inénébia.
 Despite Ewe influence, the Bogo remain culturally distinct and keep their Igo language alive.